 Krissy has been teaching yoga since 2005.
 She has taught thousands of classes here in the US, and abroad in Italy, China, Thailand and Mexico.
 She teaches from a place of love, inspiring full self-expression and passion for life.
 She loves to teach yin yoga which she believes is the perfect compliment to the rigorous Hatha/Bikram practice.
 She also leads Qoya classes, which are based on the idea that through movement we remember that our essence is “wise, wild and free.”

-Jill was a competitive tri-athlete for 10 years, completing the Coeur d’ Alene Ironman in 2006.
+Jill was a competitive triathlete for 10 years, completing the Coeur d’ Alene Ironman in 2006.
 Since then yoga has become an added passion.
-Just began practicing yoga in the late 90’s but after discovering Core Power Yoga in 2010 she only had eyes for CPY.
+Jill began practicing yoga in the late 90’s with Bikram but has expended her passion for yoga with Vinyasa.
 Yoga gave Jill not only a platform to combat continued muscular flare ups but a place to clear her head and find a peacefulness to take into her daily life.

 Blair Atkins is a yoga teacher and Pilates instructor based in Encinitas, CA. Most recently she completed her 200-Hour Meditation Teacher Training with unplug in Santa Monica and is now coaching meditation throughout North County San Diego and remotely across the world.
 A former Division I volleyball player, Blair has always loved being active; today she enjoys using mindful movement on the mat as a vehicle to bring about personal growth and transformation.
 Blair is an almond milk latte enthusiast (both hot and iced) and a dogless dog lover.
 You can follow Blair’s adventures on Instagram @beachgrown.